The Bankrate promise

-If you’re a bit on the older side, you might have received a paper Series E savings bond as a gift from a grandparent or other relative.
-In fact, you might still have a few of those Series E bonds sitting in a safe or drawer somewhere, collecting dust.
+If you grew up before 1980, you might have received a paper Series E savings bond as a gift from a grandparent or other relative.
+Some of those savings bonds might still be sitting around in a safe or a drawer somewhere.

 Now might be the time to dust off those paper bonds and cash them in.
 After all, Series E savings bonds were replaced by Series EE savings bonds in 1980—and they probably aren’t gathering interest anymore.